-The central wedge technique reduces the labia minora while maintaining the normal appearance and anatomy of the labia and labial edge.
+The central wedge method, invented by Dr. Alter, reduces the labia minora while maintaining the normal appearance and anatomy of the labia and labial edge.
 It also prevents over-removal and has less post-operative discomfort than other techniques when performed correctly.
 The disadvantages of the central wedge are that it requires more surgical skill and a longer surgery time.
-An unskilled surgeon may also have a significant complication rate including disruption of the suture line, significant asymmetry, or inadequate removal.
+An unskilled surgeon may also have a significant complication rate, including disruption of the suture line, significant asymmetry, or inadequate removal.

-The good news is that these deformities from the various labia reductions can often be reconstructed to give a normal or near normal appearance using a wide assortment of techniques.
+The good news is that these deformities from the various labia reductions can often be reconstructed to give a normal or near-normal appearance using a wide assortment of techniques.
 These labiaplasty revision techniques were created and refined by Dr. Alter over the course of several decades.
-He published the first and only major medical paper on reconstruction of botched labiaplasties in the prestigious journal, “Plastic and Reconstructive Surgery” in 2011, which includes his creation of clitoral hood flaps.
+He published the first and only major medical paper on the reconstruction of botched labiaplasties in the prestigious journal “Plastic and Reconstructive Surgery” in 2011, which includes his creation of clitoral hood flaps.

 A successful labiaplasty revision and reconstruction typically depends on the amount of labia minora and clitoral hood tissue remaining, since this tissue is needed to replace the absent or damaged areas.

-- Use of remaining clitoral hood or labial tissue to reconstruct the deformed or absent labium caused by a botched labiaplasty.
-These are very complex plastic surgical techniques require moving tissues around without injuring the blood supply.
+- The remaining clitoral hood or labial tissue is used to reconstruct the deformed or absent labium caused by a botched labiaplasty.
+These are very complex plastic surgical techniques that require moving tissues around without injuring the blood supply.